hoytech/negentropy/cpp/README.md

     }

 * The third parameter (`300` in the above example) is the `treeId`.
 This allows many different trees to co-exist in the same DBI.
 * Storage must be flushed before commiting the transaction. `BTreeLMDB` will try to flush in its destructor.
-If you commit before this happens, you may see "MDB invalid argument" errors.
+If you commit before this happens, you may see "mdb_put: Invalid argument" errors.

 ## Reconciliation